nicop111/obsidian-equation-ref-tagger/readme.md

-# Equation Ref Tagger

-Equation Ref Tagger is a plugin for [Obsidian](https://obsidian.md/) that automates the numbering of equations and their references within your Markdown notes.
+Equation Auto Numbering is a plugin for [Obsidian](https://obsidian.md/) that automates the numbering of equations and their references within your Markdown notes.
 This plugin is particularly useful for users who work with mathematical content and need consistent equation numbering and referencing.

 ## Features